dart-lang/site-www/src/content/language/methods.md

 ## Operators

-Operators are instance methods with special names.
+Most operators are instance methods with special names.
 Dart allows you to define operators with the following names:

 |       |      |      |      |       |      |